mitodl/ocw-studio/docs/ckeditor/plugin.md

 }
 ```

-then we need to define three conversions by calling `conversion.for(TYPE).elementToElement`.
+Then we need to define three conversions by calling `conversion.for(TYPE).elementToElement`.
 First we'll do the `"upcast"`, which basically tells CKEditor how to recognize an HTML tag which we want to convert into a `"youtubeEmbed"`:

 ```ts
 const YOUTUBE_EMBED_CLASS = "youtube-embed"